mdrafiqulrabin/SIVAND/README.md

 ## SIVAND: Prediction-Preserving Program Simplification

-This repository contains the code of prediction-preserving simplification and the simplified data using DD module for our paper '[Understanding Neural Code Intelligence Through Program Simplification](https://github.com/mdrafiqulrabin/SIVAND/)' accepted at ESEC/FSE'21.
+This repository contains the code of prediction-preserving simplification, and the simplified data using DD module for our paper 'Understanding Neural Code Intelligence Through Program Simplification' accepted at ESEC/FSE'21.

 ---